Critically Endangered Turtles That Might Disappear Forever

 Ranacephala hogei (Hoge’s side-necked turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Ranacephala hogei, also known as Hoge’s side-necked turtle, is a rare freshwater species native to Brazil.
-This turtle belongs to the Chelidae family and is distinguished by its habit of tucking its head sideways rather than retracting it fully into the shell.
-Due to habitat destruction…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Ranacephala hogei, also known as Hoge’s side-necked turtle, is a rare freshwater species native to Brazil.
+This turtle belongs to the Chelidae family and is distinguished by its habit of tucking its head sideways rather…

 -